 Enterprise Internal Apps

 Step 3 is expanding to handle integration architecture, SSO, and MDM configuration, while Step 5 is loaded with security reviews and audit log validation.
-Step 7 is lighter due to lower consumer churn risk, and the total window is running 5 to 9 months.
+This is a hallmark of enterprise mobile app development, where the complexity of internal corporate systems requires a much more robust architectural foundation.

 Startup MVP